Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 Average insurance coverage for Spravato is about 50-60%, leaving you with over $8,000 in out-of-pocket costs unless you qualify for the manufacturer’s $8,150 subsidy.
 Without both insurance coverage and the subsidy, Spravato is absolutely the most expensive ketamine administration method of all.

-5. Covered By Medicare
+5. Spravato Treatment Covered by Medicare Part B

 Medicare Part B covers the esketamine nasal spray cost as it is a physician-administered treatment requiring medical supervision.
 Out-of-pocket costs depends on your plan.
 Note: Many clinics won’t take Medicare.
 Check out my guide on how to get Spravato approved by Medicare.